A Hazel Village friend

 Maybe mummy will get around to making a little quilt to go on top at some point.
 But in the meantime a little more of my fabric stash was swiped to use as a blanket.

 Play Companion and Bedtime Buddy

-Flora Fox has been an instant hit with T-Bird, and it’s easy to see why.
+Flora Fox was an instant hit with T-Bird.
+And it’s easy to see why.
 Full of quirky charm, with her dangly legs and arms, and soft, squishy body, Flora is a delight both as a play companion and to cuddle up with.

-Quite often soft toys can be a little too large or unyieldingly firm, and very few pass our ‘bedtime companion’ test as that makes them uncomfortable for kids to share a bed with.
+Quite often soft toys can be a little too large or unyieldingly firm.
+Very few pass our ‘bedtime companion’ test as that makes them uncomfortable for kids to share a bed with.

 Overall, Hazel Village score highly, and get a big high-five for using organic cotton.
 The regular textile industry is one of the world’s biggest polluters, so I’m really happy to support companies using organic alternatives.

 Made with quality materials, fair labour suppliers, and a flair for design, Hazel Wood animals are the kind of toy children will treasure for life.

 These toys have so much character that you know time and wear will just make them more charming and more beloved.
 But they are also so well made that you know they will be able to take whatever is thrown at them… or on them…